richardltc/boxwallet2/README.md

 After this step is complete, you're now ready to run BoxWallet2

-Type the command: `npm run dev --open`
+If you want to run BoxWallet locally on the machine you've just installed it on type the command: `npm run dev --open`

 This should now automatically open your browser and run BoxWallet2

+If you want to run BoxWallet and access it from another machine on your local network run the command: `npm run host`

 Congratulations, and thank you for using BoxWallet2